How to Prevent Motion Sickness on a Cruise

 I’ve been lucky and haven’t been overly affected.
 However, my husband Frank tends to be a bit more sensitive to the movement and every so often it bothers him a little.

 We’ve picked up a lot of tips and tricks over our cruising years, both from fellow cruisers and crew (which I’ll share with you below).
-Plus, I often usually pack a pharmacy of medications and natural remedies.
+Plus, I usually pack a pharmacy of medications and natural remedies.

 However, on our recent cruise on the Crown Princess we were experiencing rougher seas than usual.